 - Is your child able to cope with transitions?

-- What are the big events your child faces in their life and how are you and the other parent going to help them through?
+- What are the big events your child faces in their life, and how will you and the other parent help them through?